 Frappe are crispy fritters made with flour, sugar, butter, eggs and liquor.
 While names and recipes differ between regions, the substance remains the same: to stuff yourselves with fatty foods, before the fasting period of Lent will start tomorrow, on Ash Wednesday.

-I love these sweet fritters, though I am not usually a fan of fried food (exception made for St Johns custard doughnuts!) and admittedly this is not something you can eat all year round!
-But it is a great indulgence to have during the Carnival season and a tradition I'd love to mantain in my family.
+I love these sweet fritters, though I am not usually a fan of fried food (exception made for custard doughnuts from St John’s Bakery) and admittedly this is not something you can eat all year round!
+But it is a great indulgence to have during the Carnival season and a tradition I’d love to maintain in my family.

 Sift the flour onto a counter and make a well in the center.
 Add the egg and yolk, sugar, butter, grappa and lemon zest to the center of the well.
 Work the ingredients together until a firm dough forms, adding a little milk if the dough is too dry or a little flour if it is sticky.